eformsignen/eformsignen.github.io/help/chapter2.rst

    create a document by uploading a file from your computer or selecting a template uploaded to eformsign.

-   -  **New from my file:** You create a document even when there is no template.
+   -  **New from my file:** Allows you to create a document even when there is no template.
 Simply upload a file (pdf, doc, docx, xls, xlsx, ppt, pptx, odt, jpg, png, gif, and tiff) from your computer and then upload it to eformsign.
-Then, add components onto the document and send it to recipients for signature.
+Then, add fields onto the document and send it to recipients for signature.

    -  **New from template:** Views the list of templates in which you